Closing date to apply for full year deferral

 Advice from the Department for Education (DFE) is that it is reasonable for admission authorities to expect parents to provide information to support a request.
 This will allow decisions based on the circumstances of each case.

 Parents are not required to obtain professional evidence or other information, which they do not already have.
 Admission authorities consider each request based on the information and supporting evidence that parents include with their request.
-However, the more robust will assist the decision making process in relation to a full year deferral with reception start.
+However, information that is more robust will assist the decision making process in relation to a full year deferral with reception start.

-Admission authorities will generally consider the following (these are not however exclusive – please see the DFE advice):
+Admission authorities will generally consider the following (these are not however exclusive – please note the DFE advice):

-• Whether a child would naturally have fallen into a lower agre group if they had not been born prematurely;
+- Whether a child would naturally have fallen into a lower age group if they had not been born prematurely

-The process for considering admission after a 5th birthday with a reception start follows DFE guidance issued in April 2023.
+The process for considering admission after a 5th birthday with a reception start follows DFE guidance (as updated in november 2024).
 There is no statutory requirement for any admission authority to place any child outside of his or her chronological year group.

-Requests including only personal views and opinions and referring to guidance and research are not usually as compelling as those that focus upon the child’s individual needs and circumstances.
-Requests which include specific reasons (supported by evidence) which show why it would be in any child's best interests to be admitted to reception in the September following their 5th birthday and not to miss their reception year are likely to be considered as providing stronger reasons.
+Applications for full year deferral including only personal views and opinions and reference to guidance and research are not usually as compelling as those that focus upon the child’s individual needs and circumstances.
+Requests which include specific reasons (supported by evidence) which show why it would be in the child's best interests to be admitted to reception in the September following their 5th birthday are likely to be considered as more compelling.

 Decisions

 The council will share all information provided by parents with the admission authorities and head teachers of all relevant schools and academies.
-The council and individual admission authorities may liaise with parents and schools and academies may offer visits for discussion.
-Admission authorities are encouraged to offer visits.
-The council’s admission team co-ordinates responses and we will share and discuss information with other relevant professionals (Early Year, Health professionals, SEND etc.).
+The council and individual admission authorities may liaise with parents.
+Schools and academies will usually offer visits to allow discussion.
+The council’s admission team co-ordinates responses and we will share and discuss information with other relevant professionals (early year, health professionals, SEND etc.).

-Where a full year with a reception startis agreed, we will ask parents to withdraw their application for the normal year of entry (after a 4th birthday).
-Parents will need to submit a new application for the next admission round (for a reception place in the September after a 5th birthday at the school or academy, which has agreed full year deferral).
+Where a full year with a reception start agreed, we will ask parents to withdraw their application for the normal year of entry (after a 4th birthday).
+Parents will need to submit a new application for the next admission round (for a reception place in the September after a 5th birthday) this would be an application for a place at any school or academy, which has agreed full year deferral.

 Where full year deferral with a reception start is refused, parents will need to decide whether to accept the offer of a reception place for the normal year of entry, or to refuse it and make an in-year application for admission to Year 1 for the September following the child's 5th birthday.